Home

 Trinary (Base 3, 11)

 Prime base.
 Super small, and it doesn't get away with being prime and small like binary does.
 Binary gets away with it by being the smallest and even.
 Trinary is neither.
 At least it's good with thirds, the second simplest fraction.
+Not good with 5 or 7.
+Also, people say it's the most informationally efficient base, being closest to e, but I think that's wrong.
+Binary is the most informationally efficient.
+I do not have the mathematical prowess to defend this claim, unfortunately.

 Baker's Dozenal (Base 21, 13, 1101)